Configuration

 • proxy.kubernetes.debug-patches: boolean (true/false) controlling whether the kubernetes-pod-patches feature should produce debug output.
 If enabled the specification of pods is printed to the log before a patch is applied and after a patch is applied.
 In addition, it logs the manifests generated by the additional manifests feature.

 • proxy.kubernetes.pod-wait-time: the time ShinyProxy waits for a Kubernetes Pod to become ready (in milliseconds).
 By default this is 60 seconds.
-This option should be changed when your Pods take more than 60 seconds to startup.
+This option should be changed when your Pods takes more than 60 seconds to startup.
 For example if you use very large images.

 An example configuration is: